centrica-engineering/nucleus-docs/docs/getting-started/design-tokens.md

 ## Supported technologies

-The current technologies we supply design tokens for support are:
+We supply design tokens for the following technologies:

 * JSON
 * Javascript (es6 and modules)